 Parameter Description StepCompletedBy Use the keyword StepCompletedBy to return the user who completed a step.
 ProcessDefinitionID The database ID of the process definition.
 You can find this value for a process by using GetProcessInfo("ProcessDefinitionID").
 PlanCode The plan code for which you want to return information.
-Only applies to plan file processes (both plan file process definitions and plan file subprocesses).
+Only applies to plan file processes.